elninotech/uppload/content/blog/introducing-uppload-v2.md

 ### Browser support

 Uppload still has great support for older browsers, all the way up to Internet Explorer 10.
-With a few simple [polyfills](/browser-support#polyfills), you can even support Internet Explorer 9.
 And with progressive enhancement, newer features like [Camera](/services/camera) and [Filters](/effects/filter) will only show up in browser that support them.

 ### Supports all backends